MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-1-scc.md

 ---

-# Mobile Threat Defense Connector Overview
+# Mobile Threat Defense connector

 The Microsoft Mobile Threat Defense (MTD) connector is a feature in Microsoft Intune that creates a channel of communication between Intune and your chosen MTD vendor, regardless of the device’s operating system.
 This includes various MTD partners for both Windows and mobile devices.
 It integrates data from an MTD vendor as an information source for device compliance policies and device Conditional Access rules.
 This information can help protect corporate resources like Exchange and SharePoint by blocking access from compromised devices.

-# Integration of Mobile Threat Defense (MTD) Partners with Microsoft Edge for Business
+## Integrate Mobile Threat Defense (MTD) partners with Microsoft Edge for Business
 Mobile Application Management (MAM) threat detection can be integrated with various MTD partners, including Windows Security Center.
 This integration provides a client device health assessment to Intune Application Protection Policies (APP) via a service-to-service connector.
 This assessment supports gating of the flow and access to organizational data on personal unmanaged devices.

 The health state includes the following details: